+No audition is required for entrance to the B.A. in Music in Liberal Arts degree program, but is required to be considered for scholarship awards.
 No audition is required to minor in music.
 Auditions for choral and instrumental ensembles are held during the first few days of each semester for students in attendance at Elon University.
 Incoming or prospective students are not auditioned for any music ensembles before arriving in the fall semester.

 If you have any questions, you can contact Ms. Rippy, the Auditions Coordinator, at firstname.lastname@example.org or 336-278-5600.

 All audition dates are on Fridays, beginning at 9:00 AM until about 5:00 PM.
-All applications must be submitted no later than two weeks prior to the audition date.
-Late submissions cannot be accepted.

 Prepare two contrasting selections from standard classical vocal literature.
 These should be accompanied solos, not choral parts.
 The selections should be performed from memory.
 An accompanist will be provided upon request.
 A short sightsinging excerpt will be requested after the prepared selections.